billchong/getting-and-cleaning-data-project/Codebook.md

 ### Step 2 - Extract only the measurements on the mean and standard deviation for each measurement

-Create table 4 by subsetting table 3 by selecting only column names which include the keywords "mean","std","ActivityID" and "SubjectID"
+Create table 4 by subsetting table 3 by selecting only column names which include the keywords "mean","std","ActivityID" and "SubjectID".

 ### Step 3 - Use descriptive activity names to name the activities in the data set